jbsooter/AutomaticCSV/README.md

 # AutomaticCSV
 #### :rocket: Lightweight Java Library to Automatically Create Plain Old Java Object (POJO) from any CSV File

-#### WIP
-Take advantage of the flexibility and power of the Java Object structure with the "one liner" convenience of importing a CSV with Tablesaw or a scripting language.
+Take advantage of the flexibility and power of the traditional Java object structure with the "one line" convenience of reading a CSV with Tablesaw or a scripting language.

 ## Getting Started

-1. Add the AutomaticCSV Dependancy to your Gradle or Maven Project.
+1. Add the AutomaticCSV dependancy to your Gradle or Maven Project.
 (TODO: Link to mvnrepository)

   ```Java
   //TODO: Maven code snippet
   ```

-2. Create a Java class file in your src/main/java/ directory.
-(TODO: Add ability to change directory loc)
+2. Create a Java class file in your Gradle project.

  ```Java
  import java.util.ArrayList;